Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge

-\textbf{Advantages and Challenges}.
-The core advantage of the above reformulation is that when we assume the model size of $f^{(k)}$ is multiple orders of magnitude smaller than that of $f_s$, the edge training is affordable.
-Moreover, as discussed in \cite{gupta2018distributed,vepakomma2018split}, for large CNN training, the communication bandwidth for transferring $\boldsymbol{H}^{(k)}$ to the server is substantially less than communicating the whole model parameters as is done in traditional federated learning.
 Conversely, we also observe the difficulty of the reformulated optimization problem.
 First, each client is expected to adequately solve the inner optimization (Eq. \eqref{eq:client_am}).
-Namely, each client must train its feature extractor $f_e^{(k)}$ well to accurately generate $\boldsymbol{H}^{(k)}$ for any given input image using Eq. \eqref{eq:hiden_features}.
+Namely, each client should train its feature extractor $f_e^{(k)}$ well to ensure that Eq. \eqref{eq:hiden_features} can accurately generate $\boldsymbol{H}_i^{(k)}$ for any given input image.
 However, in the FL setting, the dataset on each edge device is small and thus may be inadequate in training a CNN-based feature extractor solely based on the local dataset.
-Second, the outer optimization Eq. \eqref{eq:server_am} and inter optimization Eq. \eqref{eq:client_am} are correlated.
-This correlation further makes the outer optimization difficult to converge if the individual client-side feature extractors are not trained adequately.
+In addition, the outer optimization Eq. \eqref{eq:server_am} and inter optimization Eq. \eqref{eq:client_am} are correlated: Eq. \eqref{eq:server_am} relies on the quality of $\boldsymbol{H}_i^{(k)}$ which is optimized by Eq. \eqref{eq:client_am}.
+This correlation further makes the outer optimization Eq. \eqref{eq:server_am} difficult to converge if the individual client-side feature extractors $f_e^{(k)}$ are not trained adequately.